Sequential Group Composition: A Window into the Mechanics of Deep Learning: Tractable Feature Learning Dynamics

-For Abelian groups with monomial activation $\sigma(z)=z^k$, this reduces to $H \ge (k+1)2^{k-1}|G|$, consistent with the empirical scaling in \cref{fig:mlp-complexity}.
 This explicit construction both quantifies the width required for perfect performance and clarifies the limitations of narrow networks, which cannot coordinate enough neurons to cancel all extraneous terms.
 Empirically, we observe an intermediate regime in which the network lacks sufficient capacity for exact learning yet attains strong performance by finding partial solutions.
 These regimes are often associated with unstable dynamics, potentially related to recent results of \citet{martinelli2025flat}, who show how pairs of neurons can collaborate to approximate gated linear units at the ``edge of stability.''